 - Delete "gpu-calibration-data.json" and "GPUCache" folder from C:\Users<CurrentUser>\AppData (Hidden folder)\Roaming\Passware\Passware Kit\Current

 - Launch Passware Kit again and see if GPU cards are starting to contribute

 A: When Passware Kit is using a GPU card, it displays the message "Using GPU device..." in the Log tab as shown below:

 Also, in the Resources Tab, the status for the card will show "Running" or "Running with partial load" status.

 A: To measure hardware performance on typical password recovery tasks such as MS Office, APFS, iTunes backup, RAR, BitLocker, etc. use Hardware Benchmark.
 If the speed on your computer is much lower than the one listed on our website, try updating the driver for your GPU.
 You can download the latest driver from the NVIDIA or AMD website.

 NOTE: Password recovery speed also depends on the encryption type and attack model assigned.
-The speed of the recovery process for 1-5 Xieve attack and 7-7 Brute-Force attack might be different with the same files and hardware.
+The speed of the recovery process for a 1-5 Xieve attack and a 7-7 Brute-Force attack might be different with the same files and hardware.